top of page

 ECONOMIC SPHERE

-Rudolf Steiner, The Tension
+Rudolf Steiner, The Spirit of the Waldorf School.

 bottom of page